-Assessment methods and data will be posted on the district's website under the tab labeled ABOUT then ACADEMICS for all students in grades K-8.
-Literacy Plan committee meetings will be posted on the school website and in monthly newsletters with upcoming events.
+Assessment methods and data will be posted on the district's website for all students in grades K-8.
+This includes assessment schedules and the Read Well By Third Grade Local Literacy Plan.

+https://aspenacademymn.org/future-families/curriculum/ Literacy Plan committee meetings will be posted on the school website and in monthly newsletters with upcoming events.

-- After each key benchmarking periods, i.e. fall, winter and spring, the compilation of student data is examined and monitored throughout the school year. - Intervention strategies for students not meeting the benchmark(s) are established following data review days and progress monitored. - Grade level data will be reviewed with Title 1 staff and grade level teachers to delineate student areas that need focused attention - The Local Literacy Plan will be a part of the Aspen Academy's World's Best Workforce Plan approved by the district school board prior to posting on the district website.
+- After each key benchmarking period, i.e. fall, winter and spring, the compilation of student data is examined and monitored throughout the school year.
+Data is shared with the entire staff. - Intervention strategies for students not meeting the benchmark(s) are established following data review days and progress monitored. - Grade level data will be reviewed with Title 1 staff and grade level teachers to delineate student areas that need focused attention.

+• The Local Literacy Plan will be a part of the Aspen Academy's World's Best Workforce Plan approved by the district school board prior to posting on the district website.